ip l show

 }

-- Linux / MacOS: Add your alias to
+Linux / MacOS: Add your alias to .bash_aliases (in home dir, printenv HOME) if you wanna store your alias permanently.

-.
-You can also add (automatically) on the cmder UI, it adds them for you to the.cmd
+Windows: Using cmder (its setting file), add more aliases to <cmder-install>/config/user_aliases.cmd.
+You can also add (automatically) on the cmder UI, it adds them for you to the .cmd file.

 Create / Copy / Cut / Paste

-# Create a new folder
+# Create a new foldermkdir <folder>

-mkdir -p <folder> # already exist accepted
+mkdir-p <folder> # already exist accepted

-mv <old-dir> <new-dir>
+# MOVEmv <old-dir> <new-dir>

 move <old-dir> <new-dir> # windows

-# RENAME a file/folder
+# RENAME a file/foldermv olname.txt newname.txt

-cp file file
+# COPYcp file file

-cp -r file&dir file&dir
+cp-r file&dir file&dir

 Display